princensu/FastDL/README.md

 # FastDL
-* A fast downloader link for iw4x custom maps
-* This repository will host iw4x custom maps so that clients can autodownload
+* This repository will host iw4x custom maps so that clients can autodownload custom maps